akapet00/EMF-exposure-analysis/README.md

 # README

-This repository contains the code I use for the electromagnetic (EM) dosimetry research within my PhD.
+This repository contains the code I use for some of the electromagnetic (EM) dosimetry and exposure assessment research during my PhD.
 The code for each published paper (conference or journal) is open sourced and freely available in `playground` directory.
 To reproduce the results, `dosipy` should be installed by pulling the contents of this repository on your local machine and running
 ```shell